blbadger/blbadger.github.io/feature-visualization.md

 Something interesting to note is that the neuron at position $[415, 9, 9]$ in the `mixed_6b` module is activated by a number of different patterns at once, which is notably different than the neuron at position $[354, 6, 0]$ which is maximally activated by one rope-like pattern alone.

-The above method for introducing transformational invariance leads to fairly low-resolution images by design (for speed).
-The Octave method without cropping or padding may be implemented as follows:
+The approach detailed above for introducing transformational invariance leads to fairly low-resolution images by design (which allows for less time to be taken while generating an image).
+The octave method increases resolution and clarity at the expense of more time per image generated, and may be implemented as follows:

 ```python
 def octave(single_input, target_output, iterations, learning_rates, sigmas):